When to plant Geraniums in Highlands County, FL

 Highlands County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 29 and first fall frost is December 20.

-Highlands County County sits in USDA Zone 9b.
+Highlands County sits in USDA Zone 9b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Highlands County County's climate?
+Can Geraniums grow in Highlands County's climate?

 Your Highlands County Garden Planner — Free